bethany-j-allen/sampling_bias_workshop/README.md

 Dunhill et al. 2018 (https://doi.org/10.1111/pala.12331): A simulation-based study showing that geological sampling proxies cannot be used to try and 'correct' for sampling bias when estimating diversity.

-Kocsis et al. 2019 (https://doi.org/10.1111/2041-210X.13161): The paper outlining divDyn, a comprehensive suite of functions for analysis data in the Paleobiology Database.
+Kocsis et al. 2019 (https://doi.org/10.1111/2041-210X.13161): The paper outlining divDyn, an R package containing a comprehensive suite of functions for analysing data in the Paleobiology Database.